Research Scientist, Lululemon, Vancouver, Canada

 Creating great graduates

-“I was lucky enough to be awarded a scholarship to intern here through the AUT Internz International Scholarship Programme.
+“I was lucky enough to be awarded a scholarship to intern here through the Internz International Scholarship Programme.
 When I first saw the advertisement for this internship, I was immediately interested.
 Research surrounding sports, the movement of the human body or sporting activities is something I’m extremely fascinated by.
 After reading the description of the internship, I knew it was a job that would expand my skills and experience, while providing me with an amazing opportunity.”